MyYo/myOCT/README.md

 4 - Testers: a set of scripts, that utilize LoadSave and Processing with parallel computing capabilities, to completely process any 2D and 3D scans using Jenkins.
 In addition, it contains  a set of scripts that load OCT files and check performances and imagery.

-5 - AWSTtils: a set of scripts that can start an AWS EC2 instance (worker), send data to it, run functions/processes, copy files (fast!) to your s3 Bucket, terminate the instance and more.
+5 - AWSUtils: a set of scripts that can start an AWS EC2 instance (worker), send data to it, run functions/processes, copy files (fast!) to your s3 Bucket, terminate the instance and more.

 This code is still at beta.